akelly1954/Samples/source/README.md

 The other thing about **eclipse**, is that when it comes up, it takes a while for the indexing to do its work.
 This means, for example, that when you hover with the mouse over an object name in the source, it may tell you that it does not recognize it even though 5 minutes later, it will.
 It's just the way it is (for now).  (**Note:** this has also improved, but it still remains a mystery to me why it indexes some files, and not others, as well the timing of such index updates.
-This is still an annoyance (to me) but refreshing the files, and then rebuilding the index usually does the trick.
+This is still an annoyance (to me) but refreshing the files, and then rebuilding the index usually does the trick).

 The various other directories that are base directories for the various projects included under **source**, each has its own **linux-build.bash** script which builds that particular project (with exception of the **QtApps** directory).